Eleas/SimpleClock/README.md

 # SimpleClock
+## What it is

-## A dead simple wall-clock, written in C++
+It's just a dead simple wall-clock, written in C++.

 There's not much to say, really.
-This is a dead simple clock application.
-It draws an image of a clock, and shows the time.
+This is a simple clock application.
+It draws an image of a clock on the screem, which shows the time.

-## Why would you do this?
+##  How do I run it?

+Currently it's a Visual Studio based, Windows-only project, so VS 2022 using the latest cpp compiler should be the way to go.

+Also, rendering is handled by the [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine).
+Just paste the single header file (https://raw.githubusercontent.com/OneLoneCoder/olcPixelGameEngine/master/olcPixelGameEngine.h) into the source folder, and you'll be good to go.

+## What is it even for?

 Well, it's a code kata.
 In order to be better and faster at writing code, I need to do these things.
 I've not written something based on Windows time yet, so there were a few gotchas.
 But at this point, I think, the code can be considered acceptable.